sparktsang/sparktsang.github.io/_posts/2025-10-12-utopia-of-unruly.md

 My heart sank.
 Another wall.
 Another gatekeeper.
 Another battle to be fought.
 I explained that the reception had already approved my request.
 They ignored me, chattering away in Thai.
 Were they dealing with it, or dismissing me?
 Finally, one of them held out a phone with a translated message: *The kettle broke yesterday.*

 Was it true?
 Impossible to know.
 I typed my reply: *Can I borrow a pan to boil it myself?* More chattering.
 More waiting.
-Finally, a different staff member, with a sigh of profound inconvenience, took a pan, filled it with a shallow layer of water, and put it on the stove.
+Finally, a different staff member, with a barely contained aura of exasperation, took a pan, filled it with a shallow layer of water, and put it on the stove.
 The entire action took five seconds.

 They hadn't asked how much I needed.
 When I requested more, they added a little more, begrudgingly.
 The girl then slammed the wide-mouthed pan on the table for me to use.
 Pouring boiling water from a wide pan into a narrow-mouthed thermos is not a skill I possess.
 The table became a mess.
 They watched, offering no assistance.